SwissDataScienceCenter/renku/docs/introduction/index.rst

 .. warning::

-  **This is a development version of Renga - expect things to change without notice**
+  **This is a development version of Renku - expect things to change without notice**

   This platform is a (very early) beta version.
 It is made available to early